-Quadratic Equation for IBPS RRB Exam- Quadratic equations topic is a crucial part of the quantitative aptitude section in various competitive exams, including the IBPS RRB exam and other banking exams.
+Quadratic Equation for IBPS RRB Exam- The topic of quadratic equations is a crucial part of the quantitative aptitude section in various competitive exams, including the IBPS RRB exam and other banking exams.
 Here we are going to discuss a few Quant Quadratic Equation Practice Questions for the Prelims Exam.
 These questions will be helpful for the upcoming IBPS RRB 2024 Exam.
 Though it is one of the trickiest topics from this section, these can be solved with constant practice which is why we are here with these practice questions along with their answers and detailed solutions.
 Mastering these equations is essential for scoring well in this section.
 Candidates check all details in the article below.

 A quadratic equation is a second-degree polynomial equation in one variable of the form: